mmckechney/HighThroughputFormRecognizer/README.md

 # High Throughput Form Recognizer

-This repository is offered to demonstrate a set of resources that will allow you to leverage [Azure Form Recognizer](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/) for high throughput of processing documents stored in Azure Blob Storage.
+This repository is offered to demonstrate a set of resources that will allow you to leverage [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/?view=doc-intel-4.0.0) for high throughput of processing documents stored in Azure Blob Storage.

-If you have multi-page forms that you want to pre-process and trim the number of pages prior to running them through the [Azure Form Recognizer](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/), you can use this project on conjunction with a Python Function that will perform [Teseract OCR](https://pypi.org/project/pytesseract/) to select only specific pages based in identifying keywords.
+If you have multi-page forms that you want to pre-process and trim the number of pages prior to running them through the [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/?view=doc-intel-4.0.0), you can use this project on conjunction with a Python Function that will perform [Teseract OCR](https://pypi.org/project/pytesseract/) to select only specific pages based in identifying keywords.
 This function can be found at the [PythonAIFunction repository](https://github.com/mmckechney/PythonAIFunction).

 **IMPORTANT!** In addition to leveraging the solution below, it will also be beneficial to _request a transaction limit increase_ for your Form Recognizer Accounts.
-Instructions for how to do this can be found in the [Microsoft Form Recognizer Documentation](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/service-limits#increasing-transactions-per-second-request-limit)
+Instructions for how to do this can be found in the [Azure AI Document Intelligence Documentation](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/service-limits#increasing-transactions-per-second-request-limit)

 ## Features